devr24/Cloud.Core.Storage.AzureTableStorage/README.md

 ## **Initialisation and Authentication Usage**

-There are three ways you can instantiate the Blob Storage Client.
+There are three ways you can instantiate the Table Storage Client.
 Each way dictates the security mechanism the client uses to connect.
 The three mechanisms are:

 1. Connection String
 2. Service Principle